-A group called the Chouteau Fountain Founders in working with the City of Fountains Foundation to raise private funds and other grants to underwrite the educational, historical and multicultural monument to Kansas City’s earliest history.
+A group called the Chouteau Fountain Founders is raising private funds and other grants to underwrite the educational, historical and multicultural monument to Kansas City’s earliest history.

 Early in 2016, the Kansas City Parks and Recreation Department conducted a study to determine a suitable site, then partnered with Landworks Studio to develop a design and landscape treatment.
 The KC Parks Board of Commissioners and KC Municipal Arts Council reviewed and endorsed the project.

 Local sculptor Kwan Wu, who created the beloved George Brett statue at Kaufman Stadium, will create the larger-than-life statues of Chouteau and his Native American trading partners which will sit atop the 8-foot tall limestone bluffs and overlook a recreation of the Missouri River.